 The Montgomery Convention

 It’s March 18, 1861.
 On his way to Richmond, Confederate Vice President Stephens stops off in Savannah, Georgia to promote the new government.
 It’s half past seven o’clock at the Athenaeum.
-Before a packed house, Stephens delivers one of the most controversial speeches of 20th Century.
-Historians call it “The Cornerstone Speech”.
+Before a packed house, Stephens delivers one of the most controversial speeches of the 20th Century.
+Some historians call it “The Cornerstone Speech”.
 Besides making some interesting comments on the foundations of the new government or believed to have, Vice President Stephens makes an interesting comparison.
-According to the Savannah Republican, Stephens points out the Permanent Constitution of the Confederate States contains the same rights and principles as in the Constitution of the United States.
+According to the Savannah Republican, Stephens points out that the Permanent Constitution of the Confederate States contains the same rights and principles as the Constitution of the United States.

 STEPHENS’ ALLEGED CLAIM REPRESENTS THE VALUES OF ALL CONFEDERATE SOLDIERS

 Many modern-day socialists/abolitionists claim Stephens’ alleged comments reflect the values of what Southerners fought for during the war.
 That claim is easily defeated by reviewing the Preamble of the Final Constitution of the Confederate States.
 The job of ANY PREAMBLE is to express the document’s intent.
 It says:

 We, the people of the Confederate States, each State acting in its sovereign and independent character, in order to form a permanent federal government, establish justice, insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity invoking the favor and guidance of Almighty God do ordain and establish this Constitution for the Confederate States of America.

 It doesn’t mention slavery, does it?
 It mentions “We, the people“.
 The people, through their representatives, expressed their intent in establishing a new government through their State institutions.